 But it doesn’t have to stop there!
 When it comes to pastel shades, consider opting for cool gray-blues; pinks can accentuate redness and make you look tired.
 As far as jewel tones go, pass on greens and blues, which are too close to your natural eye color, in favor of rich, amethyst purple.
-Yet another foolproof pick is a warm champagne shade; it packs the same brightening and eye-opening effect as a beige or white, without looking to stark set against your light eyes.
+Yet another foolproof pick is a warm champagne shade; it has the same brightening and eye-opening effect as a beige or white, without looking too stark set against your light eyes.

 On the search for a blue eye-flattering shadow?
 The top picks below fit the bill.